 SDWA Reporting Universe

 The current ORD dataset (Version 1.0), uses the 2023 (Q4) release of SDWA data.
 As of this release, there were a total of 49,396 active community water systems, which primarily serve residential areas (Figure 2).
 There are many systems, however, which primarily wholesale water to other systems and therefore do not have a service area boundary.
-The universe of systems in our efforts is limited to currently active community water systems which serve at least 25 people and have at least 15 service connections.
-The total number of systems that fit this criteria for 2023 (Q4) is: 49,396
+The universe of systems in the ORD dataset is limited to currently active community water systems which serve at least 25 people and have at least 15 service connections.
+The total number of systems that fit these criteria for 2023 (Q4) is: 49,396.

 Count of Systems by Primacy Agency

-Community water systems each fall under a primacy agency, which is typically determined by the state which they serve.
-The exception to this rule is tribal systems, which report to the EPA regional offices directly.
+Community water systems each fall under a primacy agency, which is the agency with primary responsibility for implementing SDWA, this is typically the state or territory.
+The exceptions, where EPA is the primacy agency are Wyoming, the District of Columbia, and federally recognized tribes excluding Navajo Nation.
+Navajo Nation is currently the only tribe with primacy agency status to enforce SDWA.